mountebank-testing/mountebank/CONTRIBUTING.md

   - Click "Add environment variable"
   - Enter a name of `NPM_API_KEY` with the access token from step #3 as the value
 6. Find the latest `master` pipeline and re-run it.
 Confirm the deploy step is successful.

+Allowing the tokens to bypass 2FA is necessary in order to run the deploy jobs without manual intervention (entering an OTP).
+The more secure way to automate deployment is through ["Trusted publishing"](https://docs.npmjs.com/trusted-publishers) which uses OIDC, but unfortunately CircleCI is not a supported provider as of November 2025.

 ## Releasing mountebank